Trusses

 Employers and contractors must ensure wooden trusses are:

-• Not erected unless the manufacturer’s directions are available on the project site and are set up according to those directions.
+- Not erected unless the manufacturer’s directions (normally referred to as “truss installation and temporary bracing”) are available on the project site and are set up according to those directions.
+Manufacturer’s directions must be made available to an officer upon request.

 While the employer is ultimately responsible for all the provisions mentioned above, the supervisor has a vital role to play in the safety of their teams.
 Supervisors must: